SuperContraptionGuy/hypertext-notebook-v2/README.md

 ## Main features:
 - Hyperlinking is the main and most accessable tool for connection.
-Ensure many different methods for the user to implement hyperlinking. add links by typing card names or IDs(searchable), or with stylis gestures like line connection drawing->link conversion.
+Ensure many different methods for the user to implement hyperlinking. add links by typing card names or IDs(searchable), or with stylus gestures like line connection drawing->link conversion.
 Link to non extant cards possible, with automatic new card generation on link traverse.
 Auto backlinking?
-- use with a keyboard(html/markdown/LaTeX/tables/tags/calendars/checklists) and a stylis(handwritting/sketching).
+- use with a keyboard(html/markdown/LaTeX/tables/tags/calendars/checklists) and a stylus(handwritting/sketching).
 Everywhere is a text box and a drawing surface.
 - multiplexed viewing: view and edit multiple cards at once, including a list of recently accessed notes.
 - connectivity viewing: user customizable and relatively static map (doesn't change the location of existing nodes too much when new nodes are added so user can still find old information by spatial memory)
 - Full **offline** functionality.
 Built for offline use, with online backup and cross device realtime syncing when connected.